MaargX UPSC by SAARTHI IAS

 Syllabus of the papers included in the scheme of Civil Services (Main) Examination

-• The marks obtained in these papers will not be counted for ranking.
-Note 2: The candidates will have to answer the English and Indian Languages papers in English and the respective Indian language (except where translation is involved).
+Note 2: The marks obtained in these papers will not be counted for ranking.
+Candidates will have to answer the English and Indian Languages papers in the respective language.

-PAPER-I Essay: Candidates may be required to write essays on multiple topics.
-They will be expected to keep closely to the subject of the essay to arrange their ideas in orderly fashion and to write concisely.
-Credit will be given for effective and exact expression.
+Candidates may be required to write essays on multiple topics.
+They will be expected to keep closely to the subject, to arrange their ideas in orderly fashion and to write concisely.

 • Indian culture will cover the salient aspects of Art Forms, Literature and Architecture from ancient to modern times.